Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Type 7: The Enthusiast Influencer

 Platform fit: High.
-Type 7s love the variety and stimulation.
+Type 7s love the variety, the stimulation, the cameras-on chaos.

-Style: Energetic, frequent posting, constant new interests, optimistic vibe, FOMO-inducing content.
+Style: Energetic, frequent posting, constant new interests, optimistic vibe, FOMO-inducing content, the kind of edit that makes your eyes wide.

 Struggle: Committing to a niche.
 Jumping trends without building depth.